clemensv/xregistry-cli/README.md

 pip install git+https://github.com/clemensv/cedisco-codegen.git
 ```

-If you want to develop locally and/or run the included tests follow the instructions in [DEVELOP.md](DEVELOP.md).
+If you want to develop locally and/or run the included tests follow the instructions in [Development Environment](docs/development_environment.md).

 ## Usage